HomoLupus/IoT_Manager-ESP-CLIENT/README.md

 # espHttpClient
-Software for esp8266 board, connects and sends data from the sensor into PHP script via HTTPS methods
+Software for esp8266 board, connect to the internet and sends data from the sensor into PHP script via HTTPS methods

 <h2> Quick render </h2>